How to Run Faster: Part Two

 Running is more fun when you’re feeling good and setting PRs.
 Unfortunately, stiffness can get in the way.
 Stiffness may not seem that terrible, but when it comes to your running it can diminish the quality of your runs, slow you down, and create other issues throughout your body.
-Kelly Starrett shares a few solutions for runners to end stiffness and recover better so you can get back at it feeling your best.
+Kelly Starrett shares a few solutions for how to run faster by ending stiffness and recovering better so you can get back at it feeling your best.

 Hip/IT Band Stiffness w/ Mobility Ball